Stuycs-K/final-project-09-ng-jason-vuong-carmin/WORKLOG.md

 ## 5/30/2024
 Trying to reformat the cipher to accept files as inputs
 - want to make this cipher available for byte data, not just chars
+- attempted to make a bytearray, but this did not work

 ## Carmin Vuong